-The net loss for the quarter ended June 30, 2023 is higher than the previous quarters due to increased business activities.
+The net loss for the quarters ended June 30, 2023 and September 30, 2023 are higher than the previous quarters primarily due to legal fees associated with consultation regarding preliminary project development and state leasing matters for Emily.

-The working capital deficiency decreased during the quarter ended September 30, 2023, as a result of the increased cash balance and decreased accounts payable and accrued liabilities.
+The working capital deficiency decreased during the quarters ended September 30, 2023 and December 31, 2023, as a result of the increased cash balance due to proceeds from financings and decreased accounts payable and accrued liabilities.